Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## Algorithm Issue
 When instruction pointer is inside the hooked page, code may recognize the patch since the read access is granted.
 This is special case. <br>
 There is performance problem as well.
 There will be no performance cost for reading the hooked page.
-But performance penalty on executing the hooked page may be significant due to:
+But performance penalty on executing the hooked page may be significant in that:

 1. When hooked function is called, #NPF occurs and swapped to the Secondary.
 2. The jump instruction is executed, #NPF occurs and swapped to the Primary.
 3. The proxy function may detour to function remainder, #NPF occurs and swapped to the Secondary.
 4. Hooked function execution completed, #NPF occurs and swapped to the Primary.
+5. The hooked function may invoke other functions in other pages.

+## Potential Optimization
+Since the hooked function may invoke other functions in other pages, we may grant execution permission to these pages in the Secondary Page Table.
+For example, `NtSetInformationFile` routine in Windows would call functions like `ObReferenceObjectByHandle`, `NtfsFsdSetInformation`, etc., and the proxy function, so unless these pages include code which detects hooks, it is a fairly good idea to permit executions for these pages on the Secondary Page Table. <br>

 In summary, there will be at least four #NPF occurring in a single execution of hooked function.
 In comparison, Intel EPT offers flexibility that intensive access can still have least performance penalty.